tongueroo/demo-ufo/README.md

 The app is also dockerized so you can test this via docker.

-    $ docker build -t tongueroo/sinatra . # you can skip this step if you want to just pull the image from DockerHub.
+    $ docker build -t tongueroo/demo-ufo . # you can skip this step if you want to just pull the image from DockerHub.
-    $ docker run --rm -d -p 4567:4567 --name hi tongueroo/sinatra
+    $ docker run --rm -d -p 4567:4567 --name demo tongueroo/demo-ufo
     $ curl localhost:4567 ; echo
     42
-    $ docker stop hi ; docker rm hi hi
+    $ docker stop demo ; docker rm demo hi
     hi
     $

-This demo project is use to demostrate ufo: http://ufoships.com/quick-start/
+This demo project is use to demonstrate ufo.
+More info here: http://ufoships.com/quick-start/